-- Temporary or part-time skilled nursing care by or supervised by a registered nurse (RN) or licensed practical nurse (LPN); - Temporary or part-time care by a home health aide for skilled care; and - Medical social services provided by, or supervised by, a qualified physician or social worker if your physician certifies with the plan that the medical social services are necessary for the treatment of your medical condition.
+- Temporary or part-time skilled nursing care by or supervised by a registered nurse (RN) or licensed practical nurse (LPN); - Medical social services provided by, or supervised by, a qualified physician or social worker if your physician certifies with the plan that the medical social services are necessary for the treatment of your medical condition.

-Covered services are limited to 40 visits each calendar year.
-Each period of home health aide care of up to four hours given in the same day counts as one visit.
+Covered services are limited to 200 visits each calendar year (combined visits with private duty nursing).
+Each period of home health aide care of up to eight hours given in the same day counts as one visit.
 Each visit by any other member of the home health team will count as one visit.
 Multiple services provided on the same day count as one visit and are billed by the same provider on the same bill.